Chapter 11.24

 (4) The council’s ruling rejecting an assessment reimbursement area and program shall be by resolution or by minute entry in the official council minutes.
 The council’s ruling establishing an assessment area and program shall be by ordinance.

-(5) The contract may be formulated prior to or after the determination of the assessment reimbursement area, but shall not become final until after the council’s determination under subsection (4), above.
+(5) The contract may be formulated prior to or after the determination of the assessment reimbursement area, but shall not become final until after the council’s determination under subsection (4) of this section.

 (6) The contract must be recorded in the Pierce County auditor’s office within 30 days of the final execution of the agreement.

 The authority to enter into agreements as provided in this chapter shall be in addition to the authority of the city pursuant to the police power and other statutes, laws, rules and ordinances and shall not be deemed exclusive.
 (Ord.
+3285 § 2, 2023; Ord.
 2394 § 2, 1994).

-Development proposals located within a designated assessment reimbursement area that will benefit from a pre-established street improvement constructed pursuant to the creation of an assessment reimbursement area shall as a prerequisite and condition to approval contribute the appropriate reimbursement share designated by the formula set forth in the applicable reimbursement agreement.
-This requirement shall be based upon the terms of the applicable reimbursement agreement, and the applicable sections of the city’s SEPA Ordinance (PMC 21.04.210) and the terms and requirements of the policies referred to therein.
+Development proposals located within a designated assessment reimbursement area that will benefit from a preestablished street improvement constructed pursuant to the creation of an assessment reimbursement area shall, as a prerequisite and condition to project approval, contribute the appropriate reimbursement share designated by the formula set forth in the applicable reimbursement agreement.
+This requirement shall be based upon the terms of the applicable reimbursement agreement, and the applicable sections of the city’s SEPA ordinance (PMC 21.04.210) and the terms and requirements of the policies referred to therein.
 (Ord.
+3285 § 2, 2023; Ord.
 2394 § 2, 1994).

-Pursuant to RCW 35.72.050, as now or hereafter amended, the city may join in the financing of improvement projects and may be reimbursed in the same manner as the owners of real estate who participate in the projects.
+Pursuant to RCW 35.72.050, as now or hereafter amended, the city may join in the financing of improvement projects and may be reimbursed in the same manner as the owners of real estate who participate in the projects and/or the city may implement an assessment reimbursement area wherein the city finances the cost of the street improvements within the assessment reimbursement area and becomes the sole beneficiary of the reimbursements charged to the property owners benefiting from the improvements.
 The terms and conditions of the city’s participation shall be specified in the ordinance adopting the assessment reimbursement area and program under PMC 11.24.030(4).
 (Ord.
+3285 § 2, 2023; Ord.
 2394 § 2, 1994).